build-guides

 networking Wi-Fi 7, 2.5Gb LAN

-BIOS Flashback lets you update firmware without a CPU installed — critical for AM5 compatibility when pairing with newer Zen 5 chips
+BIOS Flashback updates firmware without a CPU or RAM installed — critical for AM5 boards when future Zen 5 chips need a BIOS update before booting

-No Thunderbolt 4/5 — streaming rigs that capture via external TB capture cards need a different board
+No Thunderbolt 4/5 — external TB capture cards need a different board

 Check Price on Amazon